Climate Change Indicators in the United States

 - Order print copies or send inquiries by emailing: firstname.lastname@example.org.

-EPA is working with many other organizations to better understand the causes and effects of climate change.
-With help from these partners, EPA has compiled a set of 26 indicators tracking signs of climate change.
-Most of these indicators focus on the United States, but some include global trends to provide context or a basis for comparison.
-These indicators represent a selected set of key measures of climate change, and are not an exhaustive group of all climate change indicators.
-EPA's indicators are based on peer-reviewed data from various government agencies, academic institutions, and other organizations.
-EPA selected these indicators based on the quality of the data and other criteria.
+EPA is working with many other organizations to collect and communicate data about climate change.
+With help from these partners, EPA has compiled the third edition of this report, presenting 30 indicators to help readers understand observed long-term trends related to the causes and effects of climate change.
+In a manner accessible to all audiences, the report describes the significance of these trends and their possible consequences for people, the environment, and society.
+Most indicators focus on the United States, but some include global trends to provide context or a basis for comparison, or because they are intrinsically global in nature.
+All of the indicators presented relate to either the causes or effects of climate change, although some indicators show trends that can be more directly linked to human-induced climate change than others.
+EPA's indicators are based on peer-reviewed, publicly-available data from various government agencies, academic institutions, and other organizations.
+EPA selected these indicators based on the quality of the data and other criteria, using historical records that go back in time as far as possible without sacrificing data quality.

-EPA published these indicators in a comprehensive report in December 2012.
 Indicators will be updated periodically on the Web as newer data become available.
+For additional information about EPA’s climate change indicators, see Frequent Questions.